RGallant425/RGallant425/README.md

 ### 👋 Hi there!

-My name is **Yanhong Ma** and I do open source for fun.
+My name is **Reagan Gallant**.

-- 📫 How to contact me: mysticboy@live.com or qq 100860505
+- 📫 How to contact me: gallant.reagan@gmail.com.
-- 👯 I write code mainly in C and C#
+- 👯 I write code mainly in Dotnet.
-- 🤔 The operating system I work on is Linux and RT-Thread , .NET nanoFramework.
 - 🌱 The chip architecture I work on ARM,X86,Loongson,STM32,ESP32...
-- ⚡ My industries are highways, medical robotics, and the IoT.
+- ⚡ My industries are FinTech, Mining, Insurance, Gambling, Automotive, Warehousing, Manufacturing, and many more in a consultancy space.

 #### Repository stats